-- Your ID if you are a South African citizen - · Your passport if you are an international student - Your parent's ID or passport if you are younger than 18 - Your final Grade 11 results with the school's stamp - Grade 12 June results with the school's stamp as soon as it becomes available - National Senior Certificate (NSC) if you have already matriculated - Your academic record, only if you are/were a student at another institution of higher learning - USAf accreditation from the examination board for South African universities.
+- · Your ID if you are a South African citizen - Your passport if you are an international student - · Your parent's ID or passport if you are younger than 18 - Your final Grade 11 results with the school's stamp - National Senior Certificate (NSC) or Grade 12 IEB certificate if you have already matriculated - Your academic record, only if you are/were a student at another institution of higher learning - USAf accreditation from the examination board for South African universities.
 Apply to mb.usaf.ac.za for conditional exemption, foreign conditional exemption, or mature age conditional exemption.
+A Universities South Africa (USAf) Certificate of Exemption is required if you do not have an endorsed South African Senior Certificate.
+If you are eligible for the certificate, but have not yet applied for it, we will assist you with the process.
+Therefore, you can apply before receiving the required certificate.
+Contact the Office for International Affairs at +27 51 401 3219 | niemannaja@ufs.ac.za or +27 51 401 9032 | tshabalalal@ufs.ac.za